How to set a sailboat to hold a course, or using the wind to steer.

 Scam Warnings Texas Lakes Advertise with us Contact Free Sailboat Ad

 People often ask me how I can sail the Flying Scot singlehanded when it is windy.
 One thing that helps sailing alone is being able to set your boat to sail a reach by itself.
 Many sailboat designs are capable of sailing themselves, the Flying Scot and the Catalina 22 are just two that come to mind.
-There are models that just can't do it without an autopilot.
+For this method to work, your boat MUST have weather helm.

-With an increase in wind or a lift, the boat will heal to leeward.
-This heal will put more of the hull's leeward side in the water and lifts the windward side out, causing the boat to want to turn upwind, or "round up".
+• With an increase in wind or a lift, or the sail filling completely, the boat will heal more to leeward.
+This heal will put more of the hull's leeward side in the water and lift the windward side out, causing the boat to want to turn upwind, or "round up".
 This turn pushes the rudder to windward, and the tiller to leeward, and the boat heads up.
-As it turns into the wind, the sail will start to luff, and the boat will heal less, releasing the pressure on the tiller.
-The tiller will then return to it's neutral position.
-This takes care of the boat being able to turn upwind, but she must also be able to turn downwind.
+Having a little give in the tiller attachment helps this work.
+As the boat turns into the wind, the sail will start to luff, and the boat will heal less, releasing the pressure on the tiller.
+The tiller will then return to it's position slightly to windward, and the boat will stop turning upwind.
+If you set the tiller correctly, with the sail is full the boat turns upwind, with some luff it holds its course, and when sail flapping it turns downwind.

-If we set the tiller slightly to windward, the boat will want to bear off.
-When we get a header, the sail will luff or even flap.
-The boat will heal less or perhaps not at all.
-If the sail loses all it's power, the slightly to windward rudder can turn the boat downwind.
+• Anytime the sail loses power, the slightly to windward rudder can turn the boat downwind.
 This turn puts power back into the sail, healing the boat and stopping the turn.

-The requires enough windspeed to stop the boat bearing off, about 10 mph in the Flying Scot.
-It is always subject to fail with a change in windspeed or a large windshift, so I don't do it with the sail in.
-Where you have your sail makes a difference, the Scot does this best without the jib and with the centerboard all the way down.
+This system requires enough windspeed to stop the boat bearing off, about 10 mph in the Flying Scot.
+It is always subject to fail with a change in windspeed or a large windshift, so I don't do it with the sail in close.
+Where you have your sail makes a difference, the Scot does this best on a beam reach.
+Best without the jib and with the centerboard all the way down, both increase weather helm.

 You need the Flash plugin to see the video, click the play button, maybe twice, to start the video.